SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     `train.dockerfile`.
 The intention is that we want to develop one Dockerfile for running our training script and one for making predictions.

 10. Instead of starting from scratch, we nearly always want to start from some base image.
-For this exercise, we have two options: using a simple `python` image or using a `uv`-based image for faster dependency installation:
+For this exercise, we will use a `uv`-based image for faster dependency installation:

-    === "Using pip"

-        ```docker
-        # Base image
-        FROM python:3.12-slim
-        ```

-    === "Using uv"

     ```docker
     # Base image
     FROM ghcr.io/astral-sh/uv:python3.12-bookworm-slim
     ```

     The `uv` image comes with both Python and `uv` pre-installed, which will significantly speed up dependency installation.

 11. Next, we are going to install some essentials in our image.
 The essentials more or less consist of a Python installation and build tools.
 These instructions may seem familiar if you are using Linux: